 Drawing up Your Own Wiring Diagram for a DIY Solar Combiner Box

-NOTE: In a home-baked combiner box, a clear, well-detailed wiring diagram is a crucial element for several reasons.
+NOTE: In a home-baked combiner box, a clear, well-detailed wiring diagram is crucial for several reasons.
 It will make fault finding easier and, perhaps most importantly, make it safe and easy for third parties to work on the box.
 You may have to call in a professional to sort out complex system problems at some point.
 A well-executed wiring diagram will be an invaluable aid for them.

 Mind Map Your Combiner Box

-At this point, you’ll need a pencil, a notepad, and a cup of excellent coffee.
+You’ll need a pencil, a notepad, and a cup of excellent coffee.

 Sketching Your Combiner Component Layout